Show/hide contentOpenClose All

-1. Define key terms in heritage management and conservation
+1. Explain key terms and best practice principles in heritage management and conservation

 2. Demonstrate a critical appreciation of international and national legislation to protect natural and cultural heritage

-3. Explain how the World Heritage Convention (1972) is implemented.
+3. Understand how the UNESCO World Heritage Convention (1972) is implemented.

 What is heritage; key definitions and concepts; who decides; international legislation and heritage protection, UNESCO World Heritage Convention and implementation; sustainability and sustainable development; resilience; biodiversity; contemporary heritage; nature and culture; challenges and opportunities; values and conservation